-- Lightning forms because different charges build up in parts of cloud. - Supercooled water and small ice particles rising in the updraft attract electrons (negative charge) when they collide with larger ice particles. - If electric field E exceeds 1 million volts per meter, electrons are torn off air molecules, ionizing the air.
+- Lightning forms because different charges build up in parts of cloud. - Supercooled water and small ice particles rising in the updraft transfer electrons (negative charge) when they collide with larger ice particles, positively charging the top of the cloud and leaving negative charge in the middle of the cloud. - If electric field E exceeds 1 million volts per meter, electrons are torn off air molecules, ionizing the air.
 Charge can now flow freely.